Updated July 6, 2026

 How to Save on Commercial Property Insurance

 The most effective way to lower commercial property insurance cost in Maine is to right-size the policy to the actual property value, contents value, and interruption exposure instead of guessing at limits.
 If you can document updated roofing, fire protection, secured entry points, and good housekeeping, insurers may view the property more favorably because Maine pricing is sensitive to construction type, fire protection class, and location.
 A higher deductible can reduce premium, but only if your cash flow can absorb the out-of-pocket share after a storm or fire.
-Bundling property with other coverage can help in some cases, and the product data notes that a Business Owners Policy can be more cost-efficient than buying pieces separately, though the right structure varies by business.
+Bundling property with other coverage can help in some cases, and a Business Owners Policy can be more cost-efficient than buying pieces separately, though the right structure varies by business.
 For Maine businesses near the coast or in areas exposed to winter storm damage, ask whether ordinance or law coverage and business income coverage are truly needed at the limits you select, because extra endorsements can change the quote.
 If your property has expensive machinery, ask whether equipment breakdown coverage should be scheduled only where it is needed rather than across every item.
 Compare at least several commercial property insurance quotes in Maine because the state has 260 active insurers and pricing can differ materially even for the same address.
 Keep claims history clean by maintaining the building, documenting repairs, and reducing preventable losses from theft or vandalism, since prior claims can affect future pricing.
 If you lease, ask your landlord which parts of the building are their responsibility and which tenant improvements you should insure yourself, so you do not pay for duplicate protection.
 Reassess the policy annually, especially after renovations, inventory growth, or a change in business type, because underinsurance can be more expensive than a higher premium.

 Our Recommendation for Maine